prateekx7/Basic-Inventory-management/README.md

 # Inventory Management

 This project is an Inventory Management system implemented in C++.
-The main functionality is provided by the 'inventory.cpp` file.
+The main functionality is provided by the 'inventory.cpp' file.

 - Add new items to the inventory
 - Remove items from the inventory